Nepal travel – A complete guide for Nepal visit 2023 and 2024

 Do I need travel insurance?

-We do request that you have proof on day one of your trip to having sufficient insurance coverage.
+We do request that you have proof on day one of your trips to have sufficient insurance coverage.
 When buying a travel insurance package, you would find at least a package worth 100,000 USD with emergency medical cost coverage, including repatriation for emergency medical expenses.

 You can also want to pick a package that provides benefits from trip cancellation.
 In certain situations, this can cover cancelation penalties if you have to cancel your trip unexpectedly because of unforeseen circumstances such as sudden illness.
 Please note that cancellation insurance will cover only for specific reasons stated in your insurance policy contract.